The Behemoth

 The Behemoth is an American video game development company that was founded in 2003 by John Baez, artist Dan Paladin, and programmers Tom Fulp, Brandon LaCava, and Nick Dryburgh.
-Dryburgh and LaCava later left the company.
 The Behemoth development studio is located in San Diego, California.
 The company is known for producing simple games with Paladin's signature 2D style.
 Its games are also known for their heavy arcade inspirations, especially among their early games, emulating genres common on the Neo Geo in particular (which Fulp is a noted fan of).